-Japan’s Honda sinks for quarter as pandemic crashes sales
+Japan’s Honda reports loss in April-June as virus hits sales

 “Of course, uncertainties remain about the coronavirus, but much of the negative impact was caused by the difficulties in production and sales that came from a lockdown,” he said.

-The coronavirus has also made the company reaffirm the need to reshape its operations, such as beefing up online sales and growing leaner, Kuraishi added.
+The crisis has reaffirmed the need for Honda to reshape its operations by beefing up online sales and growing leaner, he said.

 Tokyo-based Honda’s quarterly sales dropped 47% to 2.1 trillion yen ($20 billion), according to the manufacturer of the Accord sedan, Clarity fuel cell, Asimo robot and Odyssey minivan.

-How automakers are holding up has varied.
-Detroit-based General Motors Co. company lost $806 million from April through June, as it closed its plants for two months due to the coronavirus.
+Automakers have been hit hard by the pandemic.
+Detroit-based General Motors Co. company lost $806 million from April through June, as it closed its plants for two months.

-Japanese rival Nissan Motor Co., already reeling from a scandal surrounding its former executive Carlos Ghosn, racked up a 285.6 billion yen ($2.7 billion) loss and announced plant closures in Spain and Indonesia.
+Nissan Motor Co., already reeling from a scandal surrounding its former executive Carlos Ghosn, racked up a 285.6 billion yen ($2.7 billion) loss and has announced plant closures in Spain and Indonesia.

-Toyota Motor Corp. reports results Thursday.
+Toyota Motor Corp. reports results on Thursday.

-Honda acknowledged the future remained uncertain, citing the pandemic growing in places like India and Indonesia and how economic downturns may affect consumer spending.
+Honda said it is projecting a 165 billion yen ($1.6 billion) profit for the fiscal year through March 2021, down 64% from a year earlier.

-Honda said it is projecting a 165 billion yen ($1.6 billion) profit for the fiscal year through March 2021.
+But the company acknowledged the situation remains uncertain, as outbreaks of the virus intensify in some regions, including Indonesia and Japan.

-Honda was able to maintain an operating profit in its motorcycle division for the latest quarter, an important part of its business.
-That wasn’t enough to prevents its sinking overall losses for the quarter, the company said.
+Honda managed to maintain an operating profit in the last quarter for its motorcycle division, an important part of its business.
+That wasn’t enough to offset overall losses for the quarter, the company said.

-It expects to sell 4.5 million vehicles for the current fiscal year, down from 4.79 million vehicles the fiscal year that ended in March.
+It expects to sell 4.5 million vehicles in the current fiscal year, down from 4.79 million vehicles in the fiscal year that ended in March.

 Honda officials said China remained an important market for the automaker.
 Recent data show the Chinese auto market is already starting to recover.
 That’s good news for Japanese automakers, including Honda.